Company in brief

 Dizlin Pharmaceuticals was founded in 2003 with the goal to develop such solutions, and has now managed to do so.
 The company’s innovative products Infudopa SubC™ and Infudopa IntraV™ thus have the potential to markedly counter on-off symptoms in patients with Parkinson´s disease.

-Our business model comprises development of products for the treatment of Parkinson´s disease and to license these to pharmaceutical companies active in this field and hence with existing resources to efficiently introduce them onto the market.
+Our business model comprises development of products for the treatment of Parkinson´s disease and to license these to pharmaceutical companies active in this field.

 - Dizlin Pharmaceuticals is founded and starts developing intravenous and subcutanous administration of levodopa for the treatment of Parkinson´s disease.